City : Career Climbing Centre : Networking

 At networking events it is important to look friendly and open to talking to people.

 When talking to people look them in the eye and make sure to actually listen to what they are saying.
-Try and avoid folding your arms and keep smiling (even if on the inside you are planning your exit route!)
+Try to avoid folding your arms and keep smiling (even if on the inside you are planning your exit route!)